dalsontws/land-subsidence-machine-learning/README.md

-# Machine-learning applied to radar remote sensing
+# Correlation Analysis of Land Subsidence using Machine Learning applied to Radar Remote Sensing

 This is my Final Year Project as a Computer Engineering student in the National University of Singapore.
 We embarked on a project to investigate the problem of Land Subsidence all over the world, and make use of machine learning to analyse the data.